 MDD calculates the steepest drop in fund value, which helps investors understand the potential risk of capital loss during adverse market conditions.

-Expense Ratio & AUM: Importance of Best Mutual Funds in India
+Expense Ratio and AUM: Importance of Best Mutual Funds in India

 When picking the best mutual funds in India, two key terms often come up: Expense Ratio and AUM (Assets Under Management).
 These terms may sound technical, but they play a big role in your overall mutual fund returns.
 A lower expense ratio means less money going toward fees, while AUM gives insight into a fund's popularity and stability.
 In this section, we'll explain impact on net returns, why they matter, and how they help you make smarter mutual fund choices.